LairdCP/Pinnacle_100_oob_demo/README.md

 LED1 - LED4 are all on when the modem is booting.

-The Blue LED (LED1) will blink once a second when the Pinnacle is searching for a Bluetooth sensor.
+The Blue LED (LED1) will blink once a second when the Pinnacle is searching for a BL654 Sensor.
 When it finds a sensor and successfully connects to it, the LED will stay on.

 The Green LED (LED2) will turn on when connected to AWS.
 When data is sent to AWS the LED will turn off and then turn back on.
 When disconnected from AWS the led will remain off.